What's New in TeamCity 2020.2

 Experimental Build Queue page

 We are actively working on the new representation of the build queue.
-It is still in progress and not displayed by default yet, but you can already switch to it by clicking the test-tube icon in the upper right corner of the screen.
+Since TeamCity 2020.2.2, the new queue is displayed by default.
+In earlier versions, you can switch to it by clicking the test-tube icon in the upper right corner of the screen.

 The new sidebar is of great help to our users on the Projects and Agents pages.
 Now, it is available for the Queue page as well, which is most helpful for big installations with many agent pools.